aipelsi/ElsaH/README.md

 <div class="container">
     <img src="pic.png" alt="Profile Photo" class="profile-photo">
     <p>I recently graduated with MS degree in Information Systems from the University of Washington Foster School of Business.
-My passion lies in exploring AIML infrastructures and creating meaningful data visualizations.
-I thrive on working with data, predicting social behaviors, evaluating health metrics, and solving classification challenges.</p>
+My passion lies in exploring AIML models in the cloud infrastructures and creating meaningful data visualizations.
+I enjoy working with data, predicting social behaviors, evaluating health metrics, and solving classification challenges.</p>

-    <p>Check out the Visualization tab on my website to experience the power of visual storytelling with data.
-The Projects tab offers a glimpse into the exciting work I've been involved in, while the Blogs tab shares insights and reflections.</p>
+ <p> Outside of work, you’ll often find me on the tennis court, perfecting my serve and enjoying the thrill of the game.</p>

     <p>Join me as we explore the intersection of information, technology, and data.
 I’m excited to share my work and insights with you.</p>